UK Charges and Fees You Might Not Expect When Travelling by Van

 • Limited cover for converted vans

-• Additional charges for recovery from certain locations
+• Additional recovery charges in certain locations

-Fines and Penalties: The Most Expensive Oversight
+Fines and Penalties: The Costliest Oversight

-The most costly charges are usually unintentional.
+The most expensive charges are usually the ones you didn’t intend to incur.

-These often stem from:
+They often come from:

 • Misunderstood parking zones